Skip to main content

 Applicants must fill in a detailed budget table according to the application form, taking into account the following points:

-• the proposal must describe the activities covered by each work package;
+• the proposal must describe the activities covered by each work package

-• the applicants must provide in their proposal a breakdown of the estimated costs showing the share per work package (and, within each work package, the share assigned to each beneficiary and affiliated entity);
+• the applicants must provide in their proposal a breakdown of the estimated costs showing the share per work package (and, within each work package, the share assigned to each beneficiary and affiliated entity)

-• Costs described can cover staff costs, travel and subsistence costs, equipment costs and subcontracting as well as other costs (such as dissemination of information, publishing or translation).
+• costs described can cover staff costs, travel and subsistence costs, equipment costs and subcontracting as well as other costs (such as dissemination of information, publishing or translation)

 Proposals will be evaluated according to the standard evaluation procedures with the help of internal and/or external experts.
 The experts will assess the quality of the proposals, against the requirements defined in the call and the expected impact, quality and efficiency of the action.

 Following the proposal evaluation, the authorising officer will establish the amount of the lump sum, taking into account the findings of the assessment carried out.
-The lump sum value will be limited to a maximum of 80% of the estimated budget determined after evaluation.

 The project achievements will be evaluated on the outcomes completed.
 The funding scheme would allow putting focus on the outputs rather than the inputs, thereby placing emphasis on the quality and level of achievement of measurable objectives.